QuickCorp/QCObjects/README-es.md

 ##### The cached Attribute
 **`<component cached>`**
-Sets the cached property if the related instance of a component.
+Establece la propiedad en caché si la instancia relacionada de un componente.

-NOTE: Only a value of "true" can be set in order to tell QCObjects that the component template content has to be cached.
-Any other value will be interpreted as false.
+NOTA: Solo se puede establecer un valor de "verdadero" para indicar a QCObjects que el contenido de la plantilla del componente debe almacenarse en caché.
+Cualquier otro valor sera interpretado como falso.

  ###### Usage:
 ```html
 <component name="name_of_component" cached="true"></component>
 ```

 ##### The data property tag declaration
  **`<component data-property1 data-property2 ...>`**
-Sets a static value of a property for the data object in the component instance.
+Configura un valor estatico de las propiedades de los datos en una instancia de componente.

-NOTE: Data property tag declaration was thought with the purpose to give some simple way to mocking a dynamic component with template assignments.
+NOTA: Data property tag declaration was thought with the purpose to give some simple way to mocking a dynamic component with template assignments.
 Don't use it thinking it is a bidirectional way data binding.
 While you can get a bidirectional way behaviour accesing a data object from a component instance, it is not the same for the component tag.
 Data property declaration in component tags is only one way data binding because of components tree architecture.

 ##### The controllerClass Attribute
 **`<component controllerClass>`**